 Castle Lichtenburg, Renaissance castle in Prettin, Germany

-The site began as an Antonite monastery in the 14th century but was demolished in the 16th century when August I of Saxony converted it into a princely residence.
-This transformation made it a significant seat of Saxon rule.
+The site began as an Antonite monastery in the 14th century and was torn down in the 16th century when Elector August I of Saxony ordered it rebuilt as a princely residence.
+That decision turned it into one of the main seats of Saxon rule in the region.

 The community of curious travelers